lsst-dm/dmtn-116/index.rst

 It would not be reasonable for CILogon to implement these capabilities for us.
 As such, we've implemented a Token Issuer.
-In our implementation, the Token Issuer is integrated in with the JWT Authorizer.
+In our implementation, the Token Issuer is integrated with the JWT Authorizer.

 Reissued Tokens